State Sex Education Policies and Requirements at a Glance

 - Curriculum is not required to include instruction on consent.

-- South Dakota has no standard regarding the ability of parents and guardians to remove their children from sex education instruction.
+- South Dakota’s standard regarding the ability of parents and guardians to remove their children from sex education instruction varies by school district.

-- South Dakota has no standard regarding medically accurate sex education.
+- South Dakota has no regulation regarding medically accurate sex education.

 South Dakota law (§§ 13-33-1 and 13-33-6.1) does not specifically mention sex education; however, public schools must substantially conform to the educational standards established by the state Board of Education.
 Furthermore, the law requires that “character development instruction” be provided in all schools unless the governing body elects to do otherwise.
 Character development instruction “impress[es] upon the minds of the students the importance of citizenship, patriotism, honesty, self-discipline, self-respect, sexual abstinence, respect for the contributions of minority and ethnic groups to the heritage of South Dakota, regard for the elderly, and respect for authority.”

 State Profiles provided by SIECUS: Sex Ed for Social Change.
 For more information regarding your state’s sex ed policy, visit https://siecus.org/state_profile/south-dakota-state-profile-23/